EasyPost/easy-ui/documentation/specs/Tooltip.md

 - Ensuring tooltips don't get cut off within hidden containers
 - Keeping the API elegantly simple while needing to be aware of inner element `ref`s and needing to pass `prop`s to inner components
+- Will need to ensure that Easy UI components are forwarding refs in order to handle ref attachment

 ### Prior Art